 As a kid, I went camping with my family a lot.
 This was before the days of smartphones and mobile video games, so we had to come up with ways to entertain ourselves during downtime.
 My go-to activity was cloud watching.
 While it was fun to see them shapeshift into pirate ships and dragons, it was also a bit infuriating: as soon as I’d see the perfect shape form – before I could turn a parent’s attention away from driving tent pegs to looking skyward – it was gone.

 Fast forward a few decades, and I’m still looking at clouds.
 I can see why clients find the process both thrilling and infuriating: as soon as they have a sense of the shape of the right cloud for them, it shifts.
 How can they find the right mix of on-premises and cloud-based?
 Do they use a single cloud provider or multi-cloud approach?
-Which parts of their IT footprint is best suited for the cloud?
+Which parts of their IT footprint are best suited for the cloud?
 Applications?
 Platforms?
 Infrastructure?
-Where should they land on the ever-evolving debate of public vs private cloud strategy?
-There is no one-size fits all for cloud, and as organizations look to achieve greater business agility, that “right fit” has an ever-decreasing shelf life.
+Where should they land on the ever-evolving debate of public vs. private cloud strategy?
+There is no alone-size-fits-all approach for cloud, and as organizations look to achieve greater business agility, that “right fit” has an ever-decreasing shelf life.

-While finding the "right fit" is a moving target, we see that overall cloud usage continues to increase.
-In the CGI Client Global Insights, executives we interviewed cite increases in usage across all cloud types year-over-year (+6 percentage points), with hybrid cloud usage up 12 percentage points to support customers and up 17pp to support the internal organization.
+While finding the right fit is a moving target, we see that overall cloud usage continues to be a priority among clients.
+In the CGI Client Global Insights, executives we interviewed cite broad use of public, private and hybrid cloud to support both internal needs and solutions in support of clients and customers.